-By using plants to reduce noise pollution, we can create a more peaceful and tranquil environment for everyone to enjoy.
+Using plants to reduce noise pollution can create a more peaceful and tranquil environment for everyone to enjoy.

 Cotton is another natural fiber that is often used as insulation.
 It is also an excellent sound absorber.
 Cotton is especially effective at absorbing mid-frequency sounds.

-Cotton can be used in a number of ways to improve the acoustic environment in a room.
+Cotton can be used in several ways to improve the acoustic environment in a room.

-For example, cotton batting can be used to line walls and ceilings, or it can be placed behind speakers to absorb sound.
+For example, cotton batting can be used to line walls and ceilings or placed behind speakers to absorb sound.

 Cotton fabric can also be hung from the ceiling or draped over furniture to help absorb sounds.
 In addition, cotton rugs and carpets can help to muffle noise.

-By using cotton in these ways, it is possible to create a quieter and more serene environment.
+Using cotton in these ways makes it possible to create a quieter and more serene environment.

 Wool is a natural fiber that is often used as insulation.
 It is also an excellent sound absorber.
 Wool is especially effective at absorbing low-frequency sounds.

 You can use wool in a variety of different forms, such as Rockwool insulation and wool batting.